Tampere/effica-trevaka-parser/README.md

 1. Send an HTTP GET request to `http://localhost:3000/maintenance/vacuum-analyze` in order to force vacuum and analyze operations for eVaka database tables affected by the migration
     - this operation will run `VACUUM (ANALYZE, VERBOSE)` for every migration target in the configured eVaka DB

+## Varda-client API

+The parser implements a Varda-client for harvesting Varda information in order to fulfill eVaka-Varda integration prerequisite mappings.
+Additionally the parser exposes some endpoints for checking and reviewing Varda data directly.
+These endpoints are provided to help with verifying eVaka's Varda data deliveries and comparing existing Varda data with eVaka delivered content.

+**NOTE**: Be sure to configure `VARDA_API_URL` and `VARDA_BASIC_AUTH` environmental variables before using any Varda-related endpoints!

+### Checking Varda person data

+To fetch individual Varda child (Lapsi) elements and data by numeric Varda-id:

+1. Send an HTTP GET request to `http://localhost:3000/varda/child-data-by-varda-id/<vardaChildId>`
+  - this operation will fetch a summary of the Varda child element and return it as JSON

+To fetch individual Varda person (Henkilo) elements and all related child data by numeric Varda-id:

+1. Send an HTTP GET request to `http://localhost:3000/varda/person-data-by-varda-id/<vardaPersonId>`
+  - this operation will fetch the direct person data and the data summary for every child element of the given Varda person and return it as JSON

+### Checking Varda unit data

+To fetch Varda data for a given numeric unit id:

+1. Send an HTTP GET request to `http://localhost:3000/varda/unit-data-by-varda-id/<vardaUnitId>`
+  - this operation will fetch the direct unit data for the given Varda unit-id and return it as JSON

+To fetch all unit data for the Varda organizer corresponding to the provided credentials:

+1. Send an HTTP GET request to `http://localhost:3000/varda/units`
+  - this operation will fetch direct unit data for all units accessible for the provided credentials and return it as JSON
+  - this operation can take some minutes depending on the number of units accessible

+### Checking Varda mapping data

+As Tampere had some uncertainty about the manual eVaka-Varda unit mapping, an endpoint was created to get basic comparison information about mapped units.
+Going through the generated comparison results before starting eVaka-Varda -integration is **highly recommended**, as running eVaka Varda-updates against a faulty mapping can create quite a mess and require manual recovery steps.

+To get a rudimentary comparison (name and closing status) of the mapped eVaka unit and corresponding existing Varda unit:

+1. Send an HTTP GET request to `http://localhost:3000/varda/unit-mapping-check`
+  - this operation will fetch all eVaka mappings in `varda_unit` table, corresponding unit names in eVaka `daycare` table and corresponding Varda-unit data based on the mapped unit id
+    - data is bifurcated into misses and matches by comparing the unit name as well as the closing status (does the unit have a closing date) in both systems
+    - the comparison results and data are then returned as JSON